- Books, Literature, and Writing»

 - Help Improve Online Visibility and Search Results.
 A domain that includes a book's title can receive improved placement in search results, making it easier for potential readers to find and/or buy the book.
 However, that is no guarantee of first page or any search results placement!
 But there's a catch: Authors need to do a good job of promoting their title to increase their chances that potential readers will type that title in the browser search bar.

 - Boost Branding.
 A domain name PLUS a website for the title does help build the book's brand online and a community of fans.
 The site can become a hub for discussions on the book or its subject matter.
-Click to learn more about building a successful brand.

 - Additional SEO Possibilities for Nonfiction.
 For nonfiction titles which include an SEO-friendly phrase, having a domain name for a book that includes the phrase can help improve the book's placement in search results for the topic.
 Again, that is no guarantee of first page or any search results placement.
-Click to learn about choosing relevant SEO keywords.

 Disadvantages to Purchasing a Domain Name for a Book's Title